-There are many of us who dream of owning an older home, full of character and personality.
+Many of us dream of owning an older home.
+One that is full of character and personality.
 We imagine gorgeous woodwork, wrap-around porches, arched doorways, ornate fireplaces and sweeping carved staircases.
-All those dreams can come true, but be careful to evaluate the work and expense that can go along with owning an older home.
+Your dreams can become a reality, but be sure to evaluate the work and expense that can go along with owning an older home.

 Inspect, inspect, inspect -- did I say inspect?
-I can't emphasize enough the importance of having a thorough home inspection.
-For an older home experts recommend two inspections; a standard inspection and a structural inspection.
-Being informed of any problems can put you in a position to negotiate repairs with the Seller in case significant or dangerous problems are discovered.
-Here are some problems that might be discovered.
+I can't emphasize enough how important it is to have a thorough home inspection.
+When it comes to older homes, experts recommend two inspections; a standard inspection and a structural inspection.
+If any significant or dangerous problems are discovered.
+That information can put you in a strong position to negotiate repairs with the Seller.

 Foundation and Structural Issues